 The exhibition concept is innovative as well: Visitors who enter the museum become researchers themselves in visitor labs and observatories and discover countless commonalities with other living beings on an interactive journey.
 Thus, the realization that everything is connected to everything else leads people to the most pressing questions of our time in a completely new way.
 The exhibition's goal is to awaken visitors' natural curiosity, generate empathy for life and the environment, and encourage them to take the initiative themselves.

-The new museum building for BIOTOPIA is being constructed on the north wing of Nymphenburg Palace, next to the existing Museum Mensch und Natur.
+The new museum building is being constructed on the north wing of Nymphenburg Palace, next to the existing Museum Mensch und Natur.
 The site is still occupied by a former institute building of the LMU: a plain building from the 1960s that is not suitable for museum use and is not a classified historical monument.
 The design by the renowned Berlin firm Staab Architekten blends in carefully with the surroundings and was completed with the intensive involvement of the Bavarian State Office for the Preservation of Historical Monuments.
 The location is ideally suited to establish an attractive nature-culture quarter that uses the enormous biodiversity of the neighborhood as a connecting point for natural history education.

 Image left: Visualization of the new building © Staab Architekten

 The issues of sustainability and energy efficiency play a central role in building planning.
 According to the planning status 2021, the new building even exceeds the requirements of the newly enacted Building Energy Act (GEG 2020) by about 40 percent.
 The outdoor areas are also among it's special ecological qualities: the extensively landscaped inner courtyard and the outdoor facilities support the enormous animal and plant biodiversity of the surrounding area, for example, through a wetland biotope and building botany.